LohithAnand/youtubechat/README.md

 # youtubechat
-A simple LAMP web app to go start a live stream on YouTube, Update live chat and more.
+A simple LAMP web app to start a live stream on YouTube, Update live chat and more.

 Built using the PhpMVC Boiler plate from Lohith - https://github.com/LohithAnand/simplephpmvc